blus-audio/firmware/readme.md

 ## Clocks

-The firmware assumes an HSE clock source with a frequency of 24.576 MHz.
-Using the provided PLL settings, the processor will run at 64 MHz with the I2S peripheral PLL at 147.456 MHz.
-This enables
+The firmware assumes an externally connected (HSE bypass) clock source with a frequency of 24.576 MHz.
+By default, the PLL settings result in a system clock of 64 MHz.
+Using the I2S PLL as the I2S clock source, the I2S peripheral runs at 147.456 MHz with the provided PLL settings.

-- Error-free I2S clocks for audio sample rates (e.g. 48 kHz)
+- Error-free I2S clocks for audio sample rates are available (48 kHz, 96 kHz).
-- Error-free 48 MHz clocks
+- Error-free 48 MHz clocks are provided.

 Find the clock tree, generated with CubeMX, below.
 ![clocks](./doc/images/clocks.png "Clock tree")

 ## GPIO